 with a DROP target.
 When the bucket is drained to zero, that ip address

 is removed from the INPUT chain.The discussion has focused on syslog files, but any ascii text

 file can be used, so long as some other process appends lines to that

-file, and those lines containing bgp updates can be matched
+file, and those lines containing hostname or ip addresses can be matched

 with some regular expression.Considering syslog files in particular, these are normally rotated

 handles this case by closing the old file, and reopening the newly

 Load the configuration file, print a cannonical form